Connected Street Lighting: A Strong Foundation for a Smart City

 Throughout history, regional and municipal governments have used new technologies to improve the lives of their citizens.
 The aqueducts of Rome brought outside sources of water into the city, enhancing both public and private facilities.
 The London Underground, the first underground railway, made it easier and safer for people to move around the burgeoning city.
 Today, cities are using another new technology – connected street lightning – to transform the ever-present street lights that line most city streets, installing LEDs that dramatically reduce energy use and costs.
 The impact of LEDs is significant – street lighting can account for up to 50 percent of a city’s entire energy budget, and by simply replacing old street lightbulb technology with LEDs, New York estimates it will save $14 million a year in energy costs, while Chicago estimates it will save $10 million.

-However, many cities are taking this smart street light transformation one step further, using IoT-enabled connected street lighting to improve their citizens’ quality of life, increase revenues, cut costs and support the deployment of a range of smart city applications.
+However, many cities are taking this smart street light transformation one step further, using IoT-enabled connected street lighting to improve their citizens’ quality of life, increase revenues, cut costs and support the deployment of a range of smart city applications in IoT.

 What is smart city lightning?